shurupov/2020-11-otus-spring-shurupov/01-introduction-xml-configuration/README.md

 # Spring Context Introduction.
 XML Configuration

 ## Task
-Implement application that reads questions and answers from an CSV-file in a classpath and outputs them in terminal.
+Implement application that reads questions and answers from a CSV-file in a classpath and outputs them in terminal.

-##Used
+## Used
 * Spring context
 * XML-based configuration
 * spring-boot-maven-plugin